miaopeng/yottaa-f2e-docs/docs/source/jsguide.rst

         foobar;

-  Declarations should always put top of content in function
+  Declarations should always put top of content in function.

   Good: